-Should you give in to your child's selfish demands?
+How to not give in to your child's demands

 I walked with my child towards a playground today.
 My child was holding my hand.
 He saw his friends on the ground and quickly unclasped his hold on me.
 As he went away, he called out for me to sit down on a nearby bench and watch him.
 So far so good!
 However the challenge was that I did not want to obey.
 I wished to take a walk around the ground instead.
 My child stopped by to look back and again gestured me to sit on the bench.
 I am in a dilemma-To listen or not to listen to my child?
 Have you ever faced such reverse face-off situation?
 It could be any time when you want to do your own thing and your child wants you to do something different.
 How do you handle it?